josephmwells/ofxUrg/README.md

 A Fork with updates from [Yusuke Tomoto's](https://github.com/yusuketomoto) [ofxURG](https://github.com/yusuketomoto/ofxUrg)

 This includes a tracker from [Kyle McDonald's](https://github.com/kylemcdonald) [ofxSick](https://github.com/ZigelbaumCoelho/ofxSick)

+## Project Setup
+Using ofxUrg requires:
+- ofxUrg/libs/urg_library/include/ Which contains all the ofxUrg headers.
+- ofxUrg/libs/urg_library/src/ Which contains all the ofxUrg source.
+- ofxUrg/src/ Which ties together all of ofxCv into a single include.

+If you are building on Windows:
+- ofxUrg/libs/urg_library/lib/vs/ contains both the .lib files for Win32 and x64 builds.
+Include this path in your linker settings.
+- you must include both urg.lib and urc_cpp.lib in your linker settings.

+When building on any platform, make sure your IDE//Compiler ignores the following files:
+- urg_serial_linux.c
+- urg_serial_windows.c
+- urg_serial_utils_linux.c
+- urg_serial_utils_windows.c

+These will be included by pre-processor conditions in the files urg_serial.c and urg_serial_utils.c .
+Failure to do so will result in Linking Errors; duplicate symbols, etc.

+## Example Setup

 ### OSC Sender
 ![Image of Sender](https://raw.githubusercontent.com/danthemellowman/ofxUrg/master/images/sender.png)